zackpeterson/kata-word-search/log.md

     No 3-letter long words are possible in any of the other five directions.

-I created a method *Solve()* that find all instances of a single word starting from a single position.
+I created a method *Solve()* that finds all instances of a single word starting from a single position.

+I created another method *Solve()* that searches all positions to find all instances of a single word.